 Lifeline of Ohio’s Neonatal Donation Program: The Tiniest of Donors

 We support families facing unforeseen, traumatic events prior to, or immediately after, the birth of their newborn.
 Lifeline of Ohio’s Neonatal Donation Program, which began in 2017, offers parents who receive a non-survivable diagnosis for their baby the chance to create a lasting legacy.
-Their child’s beautiful, but all-too-brief life, can create a powerful ripple effect to others by donating organs and tissues for medical research.
+Their child’s beautiful, but all-too-brief, life can create a powerful ripple effect to others by donating organs and tissues providing hope to families through research.